 SBI NEFT FAQs

-How much time does it take for the amount to reflect in beneficiary’s account?
+How much time does it take for the amount to reflect in the beneficiary’s account?

 What happens if the amount is not credited to the beneficiary’s account?